shodushi/octovue/README.md

 Hint:

-Configuration will be lost, when accessed form another browser or browser cache is cleared.
+Configuration will be lost, when accessed from another browser or browser cache is cleared.

 To make your configuration persistent, click "export config" button and place "octovue_config.txt" into dist folder.